Beekeepers Fight the Sting of EPA’s Bee Killing Actions

 Now, beekeepers are fighting back.
 This week, Earthjustice filed a lawsuit on behalf of the Pollinator Stewardship Council, the American Beekeeping Federation, and longtime beekeeper Jeff Anderson against the EPA for allowing sulfoxaflor back on the market.

 Anderson, who owns California-Minnesota Honey Farms, says it's not just bees that are suffering from the Trump administration’s actions.
 Beekeepers are also feeling the sting.
-And since honeybees pollinate approximately one-third of all the food we eat, people who love eating healthy, fresh foods are likely to feel the sting next.
+And since honeybees pollinate approximately one-third of all the fruits, vegetables, and seeds we eat, people who love eating healthy, fresh foods are likely to feel the sting next.

 Were you surprised to learn that the USDA pulled its honeybee colonies report?